-The Brazilian government is planning to construct the Belo Monte mega-dam on the Xingu River in the Amazon.
+The Brazilian government is constructing the Belo Monte mega-dam on the Xingu River in the Amazon.

-The dam would be the third largest in the world and it would flood a large area of land, dry up certain parts of the Xingu river, cause huge devastation to the rainforest and reduce fish stocks upon which Indians in the area, including Kayapó, Arara, Juruna, Araweté, Xikrin, Asurini and Parakanã Indians, depend for their survival.
+The dam, if completed, will be the third largest in the world and it will flood a large area of land, dry up certain parts of the Xingu river, cause huge devastation to the rainforest and reduce fish stocks upon which Indians in the area, including Kayapó, Arara, Juruna, Araweté, Xikrin, Asurini and Parakanã Indians, depend for their survival.

-The livelihoods of thousands of tribal people who depend on the forest and river for food and water would be destroyed.
+The livelihoods of thousands of tribal people who depend on the forest and river for food and water could be destroyed.

 The influx of immigrants to the area during the construction of the dam threatens to introduce violence to the area and bring diseases to these Indians, putting their lives at risk.

 |Pippjt, an Arara Indian with his pet monkey, Brazil. |

 FUNAI has stated that there may be some uncontacted Indians near the site of the dam.
 These uncontacted Indians are most at risk as they have very little resistance to outside diseases, which could be fatal for them.

 Kayapó Indians and other tribes of the area have been protesting against the dam since it was initially proposed in the 1980s.

 In a letter to President Lula, the Kayapó said ‘We don’t want this dam to destroy the ecosystems and the biodiversity that we have taken care of for millenia and which we can still preserve’.

 |American actress Sigourney Weaver demonstrates with indigenous people from around the world against Brazil's Belo Monte Dam as part of the Brazilian Permanent Mission to the UN, New York, USA. |